flyyufelix/vesuvius_challenge_8th_place_solution/README.md

 RAM: 80GB

 ## Environment
-All requirements should be detailed in requirements.txt.
+All requirements should be detailed in environment.yml.
 Using Anaconda is strongly recommended.

 Use the command below to create a new conda environment named `vesuvius` where all the necessary packages are installed
 ```